 “So, no, it’s not an aversion to spending money, it’s just that none of us can agree on what to spend it on.
 That just leads us to a lot of horse trading and quid pro quo,” Sarah continued after she took a sip from her coffee.
 “That committee knows that we need to rebuild orbital infrastructure.”
 Crow looked to her.
 “They were downright reasonable in their budget.”

 “But I get the feeling that the military isn’t going to be happy with the funds that we’ve procured.
 They’re going to say that we’re helping out the mega corporations rather than defense.”

-“But I didn’t sit in on the budget committee,” Crow said as Lisa’s communicator beeped.
+“But I didn’t sit in on the budget committee,” Crow said as Sarah’s communicator beeped.
 She answered it and she heard something about Admiral of the Space Force being downstairs.
-“Yes,” Lisa said as she looked to her communicator, “send her up.”
+“Yes,” Sarah said as she looked to her communicator, “send her up.”

 A few minutes later the Admiral of the Space Force, Vanessa Sawyer, came into the room.
 Crow stood up as Vanessa entered.
 They exchanged salutes and when the admiral dropped her salute Christina said, “Please, take a seat admiral.”

 “Thank you, Madam President,” Vanessa said as she took a seat at the table to the right of the president.
 She took out a number of datapads and put them on the table in front of her.
 “Madam President, I have some classified material I need to speak to you about.”